linebender/druid/README.md

 An explicit goal of Druid is to be easy to build, so please open an issue if you run into any difficulties.
-Druid is available on [crates.io] and should work as a lone dependency (it re-exports all the parts of druid-shell, piet, and kurbo that you'll need):
+Druid is available on [crates.io] and should work as a lone dependency (it re-exports all the parts of `druid-shell`, piet, and kurbo that you'll need):

 ```toml